-Federico Germani, PhD Candidate (Molecular Biology), University of Zurich; Founder of Culturico
+Federico Germani, PhD (Molecular Biology), University of Zurich; Founder of Culturico

 Within the animal kingdom, we are the only species on Earth that evolved a particular feature: sophisticated intelligence.
 In evolutionary terms, the random emergence of this trait favoured humans over other species and helped them survive the natural environment until now.

 We have always used our intelligence to improve the quality of our lives.
 The technological and scientific revolution that began in the 20th century has drastically changed the way we live.
 Surgical advancements, the discovery of penicillin, the development of vaccines, the production of efficient drugs to tackle cardiovascular diseases, are all elements that have contributed to drastically prolong our lifespan.
 The success of the Internet and the wide spread of personal computers, together with the invention of cell phones – and more recently smart phones – have enormously quickened communication between distant people.
 This revolution has had an important impact on our ability to move from one place to another, thanks to the invention of rapid trains and the broad diffusion of airplanes as a means of transport.

 However, are these societal advancements really something we benefit from?

 For example, increasingly efficient transportation has quickened our movements, but as a side effect they have also augmented our work requests.
 As we have more time available, we are also expected to work more, produce more, and do more.
 Given that communication has also become tremendously fast, we are expected to quickly translate daily requests into final products.
 Our goods should be packed and shipped to the other side of the world, and they should arrive quickly at their destination.

 The introduction of technology causes irreversible transformations to our society, changing the expectation of how much we can do, and in how much time.
 People’s expectations and standards change with changing technology, and the process seems to be unidirectional.